 - Improve The Open University’s national ranking in the next Research Excellence Framework.

-- Achieve global influence for our research through open and innovative forms of knowledge sharing, supporting by digital technologies.
+- Achieve global influence for research through open and innovative forms of knowledge sharing, supporting by digital technologies.

 How to use this handbook

-The Open University Student Charter website sets out the responsibilities The Open University and its students have towards each other, to allow students to achieve their full potential.
+The Open University Student Charter sets out the responsibilities The Open University and its students have towards each other, to allow students to achieve their full potential.

-Contact details for The Open University are in Part 8.
+Contact details are provided in Part 6.

-This handbook is in eight parts:
+This handbook is in six parts containing:

 Part 1 Research degrees at The Open University

-Our research degree qualifications, mode and location of study, the organisational structure for delivering research degrees, administrative arrangements and Equality and Diversity.
+Research degree qualifications, mode and location of study, the organisational structure for delivering research degrees, administrative arrangements and Equality and Diversity.

 Part 2 Terms and conditions of registration